Battle Short Battery Life in Your Vehicle with Proper Car Care

 - Statistics show that most batteries start to lose battery life the moment they are first used, and 70% of them are dead within four years.

 - Driving with a dying battery puts extra strain on your engine’s alternator, causing it to wear out early and require costly repairs.

 Fight Back Against Battery Drain

-Though it’s true that – like most consumer products these days – your car battery wasn’t built to last forever, there are some things you can do to keep it working effectively for as long as possible.
+Although your car battery won’t last forever, there are some things you can do to keep it working for as long as possible.
 Please be aware that batteries contain sulfuric acid that can severely burn your skin or blind you.
-It’s always a good idea to inspect your battery for a bulging, cracked or leaking case before jump-starting it or removing it.
+With that in mind, it’s always a good idea to inspect your battery for a bulging, cracked or leaking case before jump-starting it or removing it.
 Damaged batteries can explode or catch fire.